agoncal/agoncal-sample-javaee/02-JavaOne2013/DEMO.md

-# Télécharger la dernière version de Jersey
-# Créer des script qui remplace tout par un snapshot

 # Getting ready

 * Export variable export `J1` which points to the code directory (eg. `J1=$CODE_HOME/JavaOne`)
 * Intellij IDEA (Cardea)
+    * Clear list of Open Recent
-* Swtich off sound
+* Switch off sound
 * Command line (increase font with )
+* TextWrangler `DEMO.md`
-* Open Mou with the `DEMO.md`
+    * Clean up all the other tabs
 * Saved searched
 * Make sure Derby is not up and running
-* Clean up TextWrangler (close all tabs)
+* Reboot
+* /!\ FOR JBOSS TO WORK /!\ get rid of the duplicates in the insert.sql file
 * /!\ DO NOT REFORMAT CODE /!\ or you might get WildcardImportResolver

 # Before the demo